Spcwill358/ADAD/README.md

 ------|--------------|------------------------------
    1  |InActive_v1_0 | Searches AD for accounts that have not been logged into for a specified period of time, then disables the account
-   2  |Ghosted_v1_0  | Searched AD for account that were never logged into and disables the account
+   2  |Ghosted_v1_0  | Searched AD for account that were never logged into and disables the account 3  |DirtyBulk_v_1_0 | Creates AD user accounts and places them into a specified OU from a .csv file